 To lose weight, one must be committed to following a diet plan that not only decreases caloric intake but also consists of nutritional foods (6).
 In the chicken and broccoli diet, you will be consuming approximately 1100 calories per day.
 Not only are these calories low in number, but they consist mostly of lean proteins and vegetables, with very few carbohydrates.

 An alternative to this is the chicken, brown rice, and broccoli diet.
-You will be consuming approximately 1200 calories, consisting mostly of lean proteins and vegetables and fewer carbohydrates than the chicken and broccoli diet.
+You will be consuming approximately 1200 calories, consisting mostly of lean proteins and vegetables and a few more carbohydrates than the chicken and broccoli diet.

 What Do You Eat On The Chicken and Broccoli Diet Plan?